Stocks choppy with Michaels, Las Vegas Sands in focus

 The Dow Jones Industrial Average rose over 80 points, or 0.2%, while the S&P 500 and Nasdaq Composite were little changed.
 The yield on the 10-year Treasury ticked higher to 1.477% creating some headwinds for equities.

-In deal news, arts and crafts retailer Michaels is going private in a deal with Apollo Global Management valued around $3.3 billion.
+In M&A news, arts and crafts retailer Michaels is going private, in a deal with Apollo Global Management, valued around $5 billion, including debt.

 |Ticker